Updated May 26, 2023

 Ananda Nilayam is a gold-plated tower present inside the main shrine.
 The principal deity is inside the inner temple of “Ananda Nilayam,” which dates to the 12th century A.D.
-Swami Pushkarni, a revered water body, is located north of the temple.
+Swami Pushkarni, a revered water body located north of the temple.
 Pushkarni, which spans a vast area of 1.5 acres, is one of the temple’s most significant.
 An account claims that Garuda carried the pond from Lord Vishnu’s home in Vaikuntham to the hills.
-The Saluva King Narasimha Raya constructed a hall with pillars in the center of the pond in 1468.
+The Saluva King Narasimha Raya constructed a hall with pillars in the pond’s center in 1468.

 Deities Present in the Temple

 There are shrines to numerous deities present in the temple.
 You can find shrines dedicated to Lord Ram, Sita, Lakshman, and Hanuman.
 Apart from these shrines, you can also find shrines for Lord Krishna, his consort Rukmini, Sugriva, Vishvaksena, and Angad.

 There are five other significant deities besides these, and they are:

 #1 Dhruva Bera